anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - Security LCM
      - sec.lcm.003
-     - The Cloud Operator **must** implement and strictly follow change management processes for Cloud Infrastructure, Cloud Infrastructure Manager and other components of the cloud, and Platform change control on hardware.
+     - The Cloud Operator **must** implement and strictly follow change management processes for Cloud Infrastructure, Cloud Infrastructure Manager and other components of the cloud, and platform change control on hardware.
      -
    * - Security LCM